UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 ## [1] 4
 ```

-Of course, so far R is just doing the calculations.
-I haven't asked it to explicitly assert that $2+2 = 4$ is a true statement.
-If I want R to make an explicit judgement, I can use a command like this:
+up to this point, R has been performing calculations without explicitly asserting whether $2 + 2 = 4$ is a true statement.
+If I want R to make an explicit judgment, I can use a command like this:

 ```r